CAT 2025 Formula Sheet: Key Quantitative Aptitude Formulas for Success

 • Pair each formula with example problems to understand its application.
 This enhances comprehension and enables quicker recall during the exam.

-• Use the formula sheet while attempting CAT 2025 mock tests.
+• Use the formula sheet while attempting the CAT 2025 mock tests.
 This allows for real-time application and helps to identify areas needing further practice.

 • Create visual aids or mind maps from the formula sheet to connect related concepts, facilitating deeper understanding and quicker retrieval during problem-solving.